JFoederer/robotframeworkMBT/README.md

 ### Random seed

 By default, trace generation is random.
-The random seed used for the trace is logged (debug level) by _Treat this test suite model-based_.
+The random seed used for the trace is logged by _Treat this test suite model-based_.
 This seed can be used to rerun the same trace, if no external random factors influence the test run.
 To activate the seed, pass it as argument:

 ```
 Treat this test suite model-based    seed=eag-etou-cxi-leamv-jsi